Intervening to Learn and Compose Causally Disentangled Representations: Introduction

 \section{Introduction}

 Generative models have transformed information processing and demonstrated remarkable capacities for creativity in a variety of tasks ranging from vision to language to audio.
 The success of these models has been largely driven by modular, differentiable architectures based on deep neural networks that learn useful representations for downstream tasks.
 Recent years have seen increased interest in understanding and exploring the representations produced by these models through evolving lines of work on structured representation learning, identifiability and interpretability, disentanglement, and causal generative models.
-This work is motivated in part by the desire to produce performant generative models that also capture meaningful, semantic latent spaces that enable out-of-distribution generation under perturbations.
+This work is motivated in part by the desire to produce performant generative models that also capture meaningful, semantic latent spaces that enable out-of-distribution (OOD) generation.

-A key conceptual driver of this line of work is the tradeoff between flexibility and structure, or expressivity and interpretability: It is widely believed that to learn structured, interpretable representations, model capacity must be constrained, sacrificing flexibility and expressivity.
-As described in Section~\ref{sec:related}, this intuition is supported by a growing body of theoretical work on nonlinear ICA \citep{hyvarinen1999nonlinear}, disentanglement \citep{bengio2013deep}, and causal representation learning \citep{scholkopf2021toward}.
-On the practical side, methods that have been developed to learn structured latent spaces tend to be bespoke to specific data types and models, and typically impose significant limitations on the flexibility and expressivity of the underlying models.
+A key driver behind this work is the tradeoff between flexibility and structure, or expressivity and interpretability: Conventional wisdom suggests that to learn structured, interpretable representations, model capacity must be constrained, sacrificing flexibility and expressivity.
+This intuition is supported by a growing body of work on nonlinear ICA \citep{hyvarinen1999nonlinear}, disentanglement \citep{bengio2013deep}, and causal representation learning \citep{scholkopf2021toward}.
+On the practical side, methods that have been developed to learn structured latent spaces tend to be bespoke to specific data types and models, and typically impose limitations on the flexibility and expressivity of the underlying models.
 Moreover, the most successful methods for learning structured representations typically impose fixed, known structure \emph{a priori}, as opposed to learning this structure from data.